How To Choose A Broker For Your Business

 - Peer-to-Peer loans: A growing sector of the commercial finance market, the peer-to-peer market matches businesses looking for funding with investors, bypassing the banks.
 The rates vary considerably, but for some businesses this ‘alternative’ finance can be ideal.

-Not all business finance brokers are equipped to deal with the full range of types of finance, for example many specialise in asset finance and only a minority can offer peer-to-peer loans.
-That’s fine if it’s clear what type of finance is needed, and the broker is a specialist in that product, but otherwise consider approaching a firm that can advise on the full range of business funding options from a wide selection of lenders.
+Not all business finance brokers are equipped to deal with the full range of types of finance.
+Many specialise in asset finance and only a minority can offer peer-to-peer loans.
+That’s fine if it’s clear what type of finance is needed, and the broker is a specialist in that product.
+Otherwise, consider approaching a firm and choosing a broker who can advise on the full range of business funding options from a wide selection of lenders.

 3. Check you’re happy with the quotation provided by your financial broker